asuh/front-end-macos/readme.md

 [Sign up and follow the videos recorded by Wes Bos](http://commandlinepoweruser.com/) to learn a ton more about ZSH and why it's so powerful.
 Or a [free 80 minute video on YouTube by Karl Hadwen](https://www.youtube.com/watch?v=MSPu-lYF-A8).

+## Git

+What's a developer without [Git](http://git-scm.com/)?

+    brew install git
+    git config --global user.name "Your Name Here" git config --global user.email "your_email@youremail.com"

+**Note**: It is important to remember to add `.DS_Store` (a hidden system file that's put in folders) to your `.gitignore` files.
+You can take a look at this repository's [.gitignore](https://github.com/nicolashery/mac-dev-setup/blob/master/.gitignore) file for inspiration.

 ## Node.js

 For modern Javascript programming, Node.js is required.
 There are two ways to install Node depending on your needs.